gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) and others.
 The path string is in standard Lua path form, and `;;` can be used to stand for the original search paths.

-Since the `v0.5.0rc29` release, the special notation `$prefix` or `${prefix}` can be used in the search path string to indicate the path of the `server prefix` usually determined by the `-p PATH` command-line option while starting the Nginx server.
+As from the `v0.5.0rc29` release, the special notation `$prefix` or `${prefix}` can be used in the search path string to indicate the path of the `server prefix` usually determined by the `-p PATH` command-line option while starting the Nginx server.

 lua_package_cpath
 -----------------